 Without a source of a heat, the multimeter shows 0mV, when the thermocouple is heated, it shows 0,7mV.
 This is demonstrated on below images.

-I heated the thermocouple by using a small candle, that's why there's a black coating on the thermocouple.
+A small candle was used as a heater, that's why there's a black coating (soot) on the thermocouple.

 Since I was only interested in building a working prove of concept, I didn't perform any calibration.